iamshreeram/hacktoberfest-2023/README.md

 ## How to contribute?
-* You can add a new problem into JSON
+* You can add a new problem into below `list of problems` (OR)
-* You can specify a location for a existing problem
+* You can specify a location if the problem is already mentioned in `list of problems` then,
 * Add your name into list of contributor

 Your name would be added to contribution board after contributing to the issues.

 ## Recognition board
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->